ember-learn/ember-blog/content/the-ember-times-issue-211.md

 👋 Emberistas! 🐹

-EmberConf 2024 videos 🗽, Ember Europe Q2 🇪🇺, Games with Ember 👾, New addons & libraries 🎊, Updated addons 🌟, Security fix for ember-cli-polyfill-io 🔓
+EmberConf 2024 videos 🗽, Ember Europe Q2 🇪🇺, Games with Ember 👾, New addons & libraries 🎊, Updated addons 🌟, Security fix for ember-cli-polyfill-io 🔓, read up on template tag & named blocks in the guides 🧱
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

 ---